jreichle/infinity-loop/docs/concepts.md

   * solver based on [Constraint Propagation][constraintpropagation]
   * SAT solver
 * Manual level editor
+* Visualization for Wave Function Collapse
+* Preview with possible levels to choose from
 * Help during solving by requesting hints

 The following section further elaborates on each component.
 For an overview of the employed architecture and file structure, refer to the [architecture][architecture] file.